Critical initialisation in continuous approximations of binary neural networks: Introduction

 \section{Introduction}

-Recent work in deep learning has used a mean field formalism to explain the empirically well known impact of initialization on the dynamics of learning \cite{Saxe13}, \cite{Poole}, \cite{Schoenholz}.
-From one perspective \cite{Poole}, \cite{Schoenholz}, the formalism studies how signals propagate forward and backward in wide, random neural networks, by measuring how the variance and correlation of input signals evolve from layer to layer, knowing the distributions of the weights and biases of the network.
-By studying these moments the authors in \cite{Schoenholz} were able to explain how heuristic initialization schemes avoid the ``vanishing and exploding gradients problem" \cite{glorot10a}, establishing that for neural networks of arbirary depth to be trainable they must be initialised at ``criticality", which corresponds to initial correlation being preserved to any depth.
-Practically, this line of work provides maximum trainable depth scales, as well as insight into how different initialization schemes will affect the speed of learning at the initial stages of training.
+The problem of learning with low-precision neural networks has seen renewed interest in recent years, in part due to the deployment of neural networks on low-power devices.
+Currently, deep neural networks are trained and deployed on GPUs, without the memory or power constraints of such devices.
+Binary neural networks are a promising solution to these problems.
+If one is interested in addressing memory usage, the precision of the weights of the network should be reduced, with the binary case being the most extreme.
+In order to address power consumption, networks with both binary weights and neurons can deliver significant gains in processing speed, even making it feasible to run the neural networks on CPUs \cite{Rastegari}.
+Of course, introducing discrete variables creates challenges for optimisation, since the networks are not continuous and differentiable.

-In this paper we extend this mean field formalism to a binary neural network approximation \cite{Baldassi18}, \cite{Soudry} which acts as a smooth surrogate model suitable for the application of continuous optimization techniques.
-The problem of learning when the activations and weights of a neural network are of low precision has seen renewed interest in recent years, in part due to the promise of on-chip learning and the deployment of low-power applications \cite{Courbariaux}.
-Recent work has opted to train discrete variable networks directly via backpropagation on a differentiable surrogate network, thus leveraging automatic differentiation libraries and GPUs.
-A key to this approach is in defining an appropriate surrogate network as an approximation to the discrete model, and various algorithms have been proposed \cite{Baldassi18}, \cite{Soudry}, \cite{Courbariaux}, \cite{Shayer}.
+Recent work has opted to train binary neural networks directly via backpropagation on a differentiable surrogate network, thus leveraging automatic differentiation libraries and GPUs.
+A key to this approach is in defining an appropriate \emph{differentiable }surrogate network as an approximation to the discrete model.
+A principled approach is to consider binary \emph{stochastic} variables and use this stochasticity to ``smooth out" the non-differentiable network.
+This includes the cases when (i) only weights, and (ii) both weights and neurons are stochastic and binary.

-Unfortunately, comparisons are difficult to make, since different algorithms may perform better under specific combinations of optimisation algorithms, initialisations, and heuristics such as drop out and batch normalization.
-Therefore a theoretical understanding of the various components of the algorithms is desirable.
-To date, the initialisation of any binary neural network algorithm has not been studied.
-Since all approximations still retain the basic neural network structure of layerwise processing, crucially applying backpropagation for optimisation, it is reasonable to expect that signal propagation will also be an important concept for these methods.